InnerCato/Facial-attractiveness-analyzer/README.md

 ### *Analyze An Image*

-- python face_checker.py

 - Add a face in the Images folder and name it "face[number]", replace [number] with a number.

 - Supports image formats: .jpg, .jpeg, .png, .bmp, .tiff, .webp

+- Run python face_checker.py

 - Then enter the image number (e.g., 1 for Images/face1.jpg).

 ### *Analyze Manual Measurements*

-- python face_measurements.py
+- Run python face_measurements.py

 - You’ll be prompted to enter real-world measurements (in millimeters).